-Dr. Matteo T. Degiacomi – Assistant Professor
+Dr. Matteo T. Degiacomi – Associate Professor

 Matteo, holds a MSc in Computer Science and a PhD in life sciences from EPFL (Switzerland).
 Following a PDRA in the Chemistry Department of the University of Oxford, in 2017 he joined Durham University as EPSRC Early Career Fellow.
 More information here.